Robinpig/Note/docs/CS/Distributed/GFS.md

 - the mapping from files to chunks
 - the locations of each chunk’s replicas

-> [!NOTE]
->
-> All metadata is kept in the master’s memory.
+All metadata is kept in the master’s memory.

-The first two types (namespaces and file-to-chunkmapping) are also kept persistent by logging mutations to an *operation log* stored on the master’s local diskand replicated on remote machines.
+- The first two types (namespaces and file-to-chunkmapping) are also kept persistent by logging mutations to an *operation log* stored on the master’s local diskand replicated on remote machines.
   Using a log allows us to update the master state simply, reliably, and without risking inconsistencies in the event of a master crash.
-The master does not store chunklocation information persistently.
+- The master does not store chunklocation information persistently.
 Instead, it asks each chunkserver about its chunks at master startup and whenever a chunkserver joins the cluster.

-#### In-Memory Data Structures
+  It simply polls chunkservers for that information at startup.
+  The master can keep itself up-to-date thereafter because it controls all chunkplacement and monitors chunkserver status with regular HeartBeat messages.
+  This eliminated the problem of keeping the master and chunkservers in sync as chunkservers join and leave the cluster, change names, fail, restart, and so on.

 Since metadata is stored in memory, master operations are fast.
 Furthermore, it is easy and efficient for the master to periodically scan through its entire state in the background.
 This periodic scanning is used to implement chunkgarbage collection, re-replication in the presence of chunkserver failures, and chunkmigration to balance load and diskspace usage across chunkservers.

-One potential concern for this memory-only approach is that the number of chunks and hence the capacity of the whole system is limited by how much memory the master has.
-This is not a serious limitation in practice.
 The master maintains less than 64 bytes of metadata for each 64 MB chunk.
 Most chunks are full because most files contain many chunks, only the last of which may be partially filled.
 Similarly, the file namespace data typically requires less then 64 bytes per file because it stores file names compactly using prefix compression.

-#### Chunk Locations

-The master does not keep a persistent record of which chunkservers have a replica of a given chunk.
-It simply polls chunkservers for that information at startup.
-The master can keep itself up-to-date thereafter because it controls all chunkplacement and monitors chunkserver status with regular HeartBeat messages.

-We initially attempted to keep chunk location information persistently at the master, but we decided that it was much simpler to request the data from chunkservers at startup, and periodically thereafter.
-This eliminated the problem of keeping the master and chunkservers in sync as chunkservers join and leave the cluster, change names, fail, restart, and so on.

 #### Operation Log